 - Category III - Complex design PPE

-The equipment in categories I and III are listed in the Directive.
+The equipment in categories I and III are listed in the Regulation.
 These lists are comprehensive and any PPE that does not clearly fall within the descriptions of either category I or III, will fall within Category II.

 Manufacturing and Certification Requirements

 For all PPE, the Regulation lays down requirements for technical documentation and CE marking and for the manufacturer to prepare and make available a Declaration of Conformity.